 Make no mistake about it: our contemporary consumer buying habits have heavily influenced B2B supplier decision process.
 And it’s not confined only to sourcing patterns — our expectations of what we will find when we go looking have changed, too.

-- a contemporary visual sensibility
+- a contemporary visual identity

 - a clear, concise message that addresses my problems directly

-- a seamless user experience that leads me to find what I am looking for quickly and
+- a seamless user experience (UX) that leads me to find what I am looking for quickly and

 - meaningful content that helps me understand how to do what I do better

 These are ideas that have historically been considered unimportant for many B2B companies.
 However, research tells us that internet “shoppers” are expecting this when they visit a website — and it only take them between 8 and 11 second to judge if those expectations are being met.

 Think about it: when you want to learn about a potential client, vendor or even a competitor, what do you do?
 You visit their website.
 Well, so do your potential clients.
-A study from the Corporate Executive Board Company learned that the typical B2B buyer in today’s market will make their way through nearly 60% of the purchasing process prior to engaging anyone in the sales team.
-Which begs the question: what is your company doing to engage those buyers before they engage you?
+A study from the Corporate Executive Board Company learned that the typical B2B buyer in today’s market will make their way through nearly 60% of the purchasing process prior to engaging anyone in the sales team, which begs the question: what is your company doing to engage those buyers before they engage you?

-The New B2B Buyer
+Today’s B2B Buyer

-Over the past two years, the B2B researcher demographic has experienced a dramatic change.
+Today’s B2B Buyer no longer relies on your salesperson’s initiative to get their information.
+Instead, they are doing extensive online research before making a purchasing decision.
+78% of B2B buyers start their research with their search engine.
+Your prospects are seeking you out like never before.
+Make sure you’re providing them with the resources they need to make those decisions.The B2B researcher demographic has experienced a dramatic change.
 Decision-makers aren’t just hanging out in the C-suite anymore.
+In B2B companies 100 employees and larger, more than seven people are involved in buying decisions.
 24% of non-C-suiters have the final sign-off in purchasing and 81% of them have a significant say in those decisions.
-Additionally, nearly half of today’s B2B researchers are millennials aged 18- to 34-year-old.
+Additionally, nearly half of today’s B2B researchers are millennials.
+By the end of 2020, the Gen Z workforce will be comprise more than a third of your staff.
 These influencers are the digital natives: they have never known a world without the internet.
 If you’re still using the marketing strategies that have been in place for the past decade, it’s time for a change.
-It’s time to get to know the new B2B buyer, understand how they roll, and how their patterns influence the way they are likely to find you (or your competitor).
+It’s time to get to know today’s B2B buyer, understand how they roll, and how their patterns influence the way they are likely to find you.
+Or your competitor.

-Mobile is the new Golf Course
+Mobile is the New Golf Course

-B2B in the land of the Digital Natives
+B2B in the Land of the Digital Natives

 Smart marketing today likely means shifting methods (and money) away from traditional tactics, like cold calling and advertising, and moving toward content focused lead generation and marketing automation that strategically funnels prospects into customers.
 These new methods attract prospects by meeting them where they are (online).
 In this new landscape, people stick around when they believe that you’re providing valuable, meaningful resources.
 Once you’ve gained their trust, sales and customer retention will follow.